PROFESSIONAL DEVELOPMENT

 Michael J. Ruckenstein, MD

-Otolaryngology and Neurology.
+Dr. Ruckenstein is a Professor of Otorhinolaryngology at the Hospital of the University of Pennsylvania, University of Pennsylvania School of Medicine.
+He is board certified in both Otolaryngology and Neurology.
 He is also Director, Implantable Hearing Device Program and Director, Residency Education and Training, Department of Otorhinolaryngology-Head and Neck Surgery at the University of Pennsylvania.
-In addition, he serves as a reviewer of several professional journals and is on the editorial board of Otology Neurotology.
-Dr. Ruckenstein has published over 70 peer reviewed articles and book chapters.
+In addition, he serves as a reviewer of several professional journals and is on the editorial board of Otology NeurotologyDr.
+Ruckenstein has published over 70 peer reviewed articles and book chapters.
 He has lectured at scientific and educational meetings both nationally and internationally.
 He is the author of the book Comprehensive Review of Otolaryngology: Head and Neck Surgery

-Anne Galgon, PT, MSPT, NCS
+Anne Galgon, PhD, PT, NCS

 Anne Galgon is an assistant professor in the physical therapy program

-at Neumann College, where she teaches several courses in the physical therapy neurology curriculum, including vestibular and balance rehabilitation.
+at University of the Sciences in Philadelphia, where she teaches several courses in the physical therapy neurology curriculum, including vestibular and balance rehabilitation.
 Ms. Galgon received a BA in Anthropology from the University of Pennsylvania in 1982 and an MPT from Hahnemann University in 1987.
 She is a certified Neurology Clinical Specialist and has been certified in Vestibular Rehabilitation.
 She has lectured at Arcadia and Hahnemann Universities.
-She is presently a doctoral candidate in the PhD program for Rehabilitation Sciences at Drexel University studying Movement Science.
-Ms. Galgon’s interests in Physical Therapy include balance and vestibular rehabilitation, as well
+She achieved a PhD in Rehabilitation Sciences at Drexel University studying Movement Science.
+Ms. Galgon’s interests in Physical Therapy include balance and vestibular rehabilitation, as well as managing individuals with stroke and multiple sclerosis.
+Her most recent work as a physical therapist was in the Balance Center and Multiple Sclerosis Clinic of the Hospital of the University of Pennsylvania.

-Location:
+Course Location: